Tummy Tuck Huntsville AL

 Abdominoplasty, often referred to as a tummy tuck, is a procedure that tightens muscles in the abdominal area while also removing fat and skin to make the abdomen smaller and flatter.
 For patients interested in only removing fat below the navel, an abbreviated abdominoplasty (also known as a mini tummy tuck) can be performed with less scarring.
 Abdominoplasty results sustain for several years, particularly when patients are attentive to their exercise routines and diet.

 Strong abdominoplasty candidates may be people who have found regular exercise and commitment to a healthy diet are not reducing fat and loose skin in the abdominal area.
 Candidates may also want to tighten abdominal muscles that have loosened due to pregnancy, aging, or dramatic weight loss.
-Abdominoplasty can remove stretch marks; often, patients will pair abdominoplasty with liposuction.
+Abdominoplasty can remove stretch marks.

 Abdominoplasty is a very common procedure that can be performed in the hospital.
 Patients are kept in the hospital overnight and can go home the following day.
 General anesthesia is required.
 An incision is made horizontally across the stomach, just above the pubic bone; the muscles are tightened and fat and unnecessary skin are removed.
 Liposuction of the flanks and abdomen are included in the procedure.
 The entire surgery usually lasts three to four hours.